GluuFederation/cloud-native-edition/helm/README.md

         - Mount targets must include the security groups that allow EFS to be connected ✅

    - After creating efs file system, update `efs-provisioner.efsProvisioner.dnsName` with the efs DNS name.
    - Enable `efs-provisioner` chart to be installed by setting `enabled` to `true`
       ```
         efs-provisioner:
-           enabled: true    -----> changed from false to true
+           enabled: false    -----> changed from false to true
       ```
    - Enable the services that are required then install the chart by running `helm upgrade --install <release-name> -f values.yaml . `